SingularityX-ai/penify-cli/README.md

 ## Environment Variables

 - `PENIFY_API_TOKEN`: You can set this environment variable with your API token to avoid passing it as an argument each time.
-Here is the tutorial on setting env variables.
+Here is the [tutorial](https://docs.penify.dev/docs/Creating-API-Keys-in-Penify.html) on setting env variables

 ## Development